docker/docs/ee/ucp/kubernetes/layer-7-routing.md

 * Give your Kubernetes app an externally-reachable URL.
 * Load-balance traffic to your app.

-Kubernetes provides an NGINX ingress controller that can be used in Docker EE, but is not officially supported.
-Modifications are typically required based on your environment.
+Kubernetes provides an NGINX ingress controller that is based on the Kubernetes community [NGINX controller](https://github.com/kubernetes/ingress-nginx) and that can be used in Docker EE.
+This example serves as a recommendation for how to deploy an ingress controller on Docker Enterprise, but it is not directly supported by Docker, Inc.
 Learn about [ingress in Kubernetes](https://v1-11.docs.kubernetes.io/docs/concepts/services-networking/ingress/).

 ## Deploy NGINX ingress controller